 This practical guide is based on the science of creating social change and aims to give you everything you need to know to start, manage and grow community and social projects that make a difference.
-After reading this guide you should be able to avoid the most common mistakes have all the key info to begin making a difference to the people you care about.
+After reading this guide you should be able to avoid the most common mistakes and have all the key info and start to make a difference to the people you care about.

 Three Key Takeaways to Starting and Managing Social & Community Projects